AdobeDocs/experience-platform.en/help/edge/extension/action-types.md

 ## What's next

-After you set your action types, [configure your data element types](data-element-types.md).
+After you set your actions, [configure your data element types](data-element-types.md).